 Advertising in the age of COVID-19 can feel, well, much like the pandemic itself––a bit frightening and confusing.
-Perhaps your business is limping along due to the months-long shutdown, making your advertising budget feel even tighter or, best case scenario, your company is status quo, but your marketing strategy must undergo a major overhaul to best reach your customers during this challenging time.
+Perhaps your business is limping due to the months-long shutdown, making your advertising budget feel even tighter, or, best-case scenario, your company is status quo.
+Still, your marketing strategy must undergo a significant overhaul to best reach your customers during this challenging time.

-While things feel out of control at the moment, remember that YOU are in control of your business.
+While things feel out of control, remember that YOU are in control of your business.

 Here are some points to consider: